sammitjain/loksabha-questions/README.md

   - For 17 sessions, the total comes to **4250 questions**.
 This is why `questions.csv` has 4250 entries as of now.
   - Some questions were asked by multiple members, so I replicated these questions for each asking Member of Parliament.
   - This results in **7050 questions** after *flattening out* the questions - Hence, `questions_flattened.csv`
+* Do you need both the files?
+In most cases, no. It's also easy to derive one from the other.
+Chances are that most analyses will use the flattened dataset.

 ## NOTE:
 * I do not own any of the associated data and is publicly available at http://loksabhaph.nic.in/Questions/questionlist.aspx as on December 15th, 2021.